thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 12.2 AJAX fragments in Spring WebFlow
 -------------------------------------

-> Note that what is explained here is just the way to crete AJAX fragments to be used
+> Note that what is explained here is just the way to create AJAX fragments to be used
 > with Spring WebFlow.
 If you are not using WebFlow, creating a Spring MVC controller that
 > responds to an AJAX request and returns a chunk of HTML is as straightforward as creating
 > any other template-returning controller, with the only exception that you would probably